-Are you thinking about requesting a private session with the Disability Royal Commission?
+Are you thinking about asking for a private session with the Disability Royal Commission?

 This factsheet is about what happens to your story after you share it in a private session.